Casa Batlló or Casa Milà: Which Gaudí House Is Better?

 Nearest metro station to Casa Batlló: Passeig de Gràcia.

-Where to buy tickets for Casa Batlló: Click here to book your tickets now through Get Your Guide!
+Click here to book your preferred time slot through Get Your Guide!

 Casa Milà Information